WamdamProject/WaMDaM_UseCases/README.md

 4. Python editor like PyCharm or Jyputer to plot results

-Follow these four steps to use WaMDaM and enable its use cases on your data
+Follow these four steps to use WaMDaM and enable its use cases on your data:
-**1.** populate each of your datas into this empty Excel (.xlsx) workbook, one at a time, which is the generic data importer into WaMDaM
+1. populate each of your datas into this empty Excel (.xlsx) workbook, one at a time, which is the generic data importer into WaMDaM
 You can see numerous populated examples here.
 You may use the data manipulation services to help fit your data into WaMDaM sheets.
-**2.** Use the WaMDaM Wizard to load each workbook into a SQLite database.
+2. Use the WaMDaM Wizard to load each workbook into a SQLite database.
-**3.** Use the Mozilla SQLite Manager to interact with the WaMDaM database.
+3. Use the Mozilla SQLite Manager to interact with the WaMDaM database.
 There are a list of example quries to identify and compare data in WaMDaM.
-**4.** Use or adapt the example Python scripts that plot some query results.
+4. Use or adapt the example Python scripts that plot some query results.